 "What great things could you do with a small investment in your professional development?
 I have been a research associate and adjunct lecturer at Queen's since 1992.
 Although I have been fortunate to have numerous opportunities for growth and development provided through my research appointment, the Fund for Scholarly Research and Creative Work and Professional Development has afforded me some independence to explore areas outside of our research area.
 In 2010, I attended the Grace Hopper Celebration of Women in Computing conference (GHC); the largest international conference for women in computing.
 This was a fantastic experience that raised my awareness of the severe lack of female participation in the high tech sector.
 I was inspired (along with our Women in the School of Computing (WISC) group) to spawn the inaugural Ontario Celebration of Women in Computing (ONCWIC) which was held here in Kingston in October, 2010.
 The goal of this event was to provide an experience similar to the GHC for female computer science students in Ontario and to grow the network of female computer scientists within the province.
 ONCWIC is now in its fourth year, having been hosted by a unique university each year.
 The conference is attended by close to 200 women per year and is inspiring youth outreach activities across the province and raising awareness of need to attract more women to the field.
 As a result of our efforts, the percentage of women in the School of Computing exceeds the national average by more than 20%.
 Other universities consult with us for advice on how to recruit and retain female students.
 For my work in this area, I was awarded the inaugural Queen's Equity award in 2012.
 All these accomplishments were due to a $2500 grant awarded to me by the Fund for Scholarly Research and Creative Work and Professional Development.
 This is a perfect example of how far a small investment in an adjunct’s professional development can go.
 Not only did I personally benefit from the experience, but it inspired me to inspire others and effect change not only at Queen's, but within the province.
 I challenge you to seek out professional development opportunities that would be beneficial and inspiring to you and to apply for funding from the Fund for Scholarly Research and Creative Work and Professional Development to take advantage of these opportunities."

-Congratulations to the following Adjuncts who were awarded funds in the Spring/Summer Session:
+Congratulations to the following Adjuncts who were awarded funds in the Fall Term, Fall/Winter Session: